middle-river/wml2html/docs/README.md

 </tr>
 </table>
 <h3>Internal Variables</h3>
-<p>This markup language allows to define variables and refer their values.The following variables are used in the script when outputting HTML.</p>
+<p>This markup language allows to define variables and refer their values.
+The following variables are used in the script when outputting HTML.</p>
 <table align="center" border="1">
 <tr>
 <td align="center">author</td>